 Information about the park, directions, admissions fees, visiting tips, fishing, and more are posted under Visitor Information (at the top left) or questions can be answered by contacting the park.
 The Educator Information button allows educators to plan a visit, find descriptions of our school programs and many teacher resources, find information about professional development opportunities, information for home schooling, and fill out an on-line group reservation visit request.

 This web site supports the Falls of the Ohio Foundation and the Falls of the Ohio State Park.

-Newest & Latest Features!
+News & Latest Features!

-Crossroads Campaign Donors - New!
+Crossroads Campaign Donors

-(On our Support Us page)
+(On our "Fund the Falls" page)

 360 degree views of the Interpretive Center and Park from etourvision.com